amidaware/tacticalrmm/docs/docs/update_server.md

 #### Keeping your Let's Encrypt certificate up to date

 !!!info
-    Currently, the update script does not automatically renew your Let's Encrypt wildcard certificate, which expires every 3 months, since this non-trivial to automate using the DNS TXT record method.
+    Currently, the update script does not automatically renew your Let's Encrypt wildcard certificate, which expires every 3 months, since this is non-trivial to automate using the DNS TXT record method.

 To renew your Let's Encrypt wildcard cert, run the following command, replacing `example.com` with your domain and `admin@example.com` with your email: